Bacardí celebrates its 161st anniversary by planting a tree for every employee

 RELATED CONTENT

-For its part, in Bermuda, where Bacardí's global headquarters are located, the company will plant 100 cedar saplings in one of the island's nature reserves.
-A highly valued and symbolic tree in Bermuda, the cedar supports biodiversity by providing a crucial nesting site for birds like the native Bluejay.
+In Bermuda, where Bacardí's global headquarters are located, the company will plant 100 cedar saplings in one of the island's nature reserves.
+A prized and symbolic tree in Bermuda, the cedar supports biodiversity by providing a crucial nesting site for birds like the native Blue Jay.

-Find more information about Bacardí and its ESG commitments, including its alignment with the United Nations Sustainable Development Goals, by clicking here.
+To find more information about Bacardí and its ESG commitments, including its alignment with the United Nations Sustainable Development Goals, click here.

 LEAVE A COMMENT: